Taylor is a designer, architect, educator, and maker employing design as a tool to proliferate equity in the

 built environment.

 Taylor Holloway is a designer, architect, educator, and founder of Public Design Agency, an award-winning design studio and social impact consulting firm.
 Her interdisciplinary practice transforms personal and collective narratives into spaces, artifacts, and processes that cultivate healing and belonging.
 Over two decades she has developed people- and community-centered design strategies across the fields of architecture, public arts administration, disaster relief, and design education.
-A design justice practitioner, she is a founding organizer of the Design As Protest Collective and Dark Matter U. She currently serves as Deputy Director of Prospect New Orleans, where she leads teams that expand access to contemporary art in public space across the city.

 Back to Top